mournfully/patched-void-surface-kernel/README.md

 (`ln -s <pkgname> <pkgname>-headers` -> `ln -s linux-surface/ linux-surface-headers`) (`ln -s <pkgname> <pkgname>-dbg` -> `ln -s linux-surface/ linux-surface-dbg`)

-To ensure that all Surface related options are set, you should merge this base config with one of the surface config fragments in `linux-surface/configs/`.
+To ensure that all Surface related options are set, you should merge the base config `srcpkg/<pkgname>/files/x86_64-dotconfig-custom` with one of the surface config fragments in `linux-surface/configs/` (just copy and paste `linux-surface/configs/` at the bottom of `x86_64-dotconfig-custom`).

+Most distro's have these enabled by default unlike void-linux so make sure the following options are enabled in your merged config file `x86_64-dotconfig-custom`.
+- `CONFIG_ACPI=y`
+- `CONFIG_DMI=y`
+- `CONFIG_SURFACE_GPE=y`

-Since, you will be needing custom patches, put them in `srcpkgs/<pkgname>/patches/`.
+Since, you will be needing custom patches, copy them from `linux-surface/5.18/*.patch` and put them in `srcpkgs/<pkgname>/patches/`.

 Install `sudo xbps-install xtools` and then while in the `srcpkgs/` use `xgensum -i <pkgname>` aka `xgensum -i linux-surface` to give your template the correct checksums for your source files.